 In our school we provide these values in the following ways:

 Our children have the opportunity to have their voice heard through our School Council.
 Elections are undertaken and children vote for their peers.
 Children also, have a voice through their school house captains.
-The children work together in their respective classes to provide an agreed set of rules or codes for their Class Code of Conduct.
-The codes are available in each classroom.
-In addition our daily Worship often deals with issues regarding democracy.
+The children work together in their respective classes to provide an agreed set of rules or codes for their Class Code of Conduct..
+In addition, our daily Worship often deals with issues regarding democracy.

-The importance of laws and rules whether they are those that govern the class, the school or the country are consistently reinforced throughout the school day.
-Our Positive Behaviour Policy and Code of Conduct clearly outlines our behavioural expectations and children are well aware of the consequences for their actions.
-Children are taught the value and reasons for the laws, that they protect us and the responsibilities that are involved, as well as what the consequences are when laws are broken.
+The importance of laws and rules, whether they are those that govern the class, the school or the country, are consistently reinforced throughout the school day.
+Our Positive Behaviour Policy and Code of Conduct clearly outline our behavioural expectations and children are well aware of the consequences for their actions.
+Children are taught the value and reasons for the rules and laws.
+They are taught that rules and laws protect us. they understand that we all have rights and responsibilities as responsible citizens.
+Children are taught about the consequences of breaking rules and laws.
 Visits from authorities such as the police, fire service, church and other organisations support and reinforce these messages for our children.
 Our Year 4 pupils also learn about Parliament and the process for a new law to be passed.

 Within school, children are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
-As a school we educate and set boundaries for our children to make choices safely for them to know and understand their rights and personal freedoms and how these can be fulfilled safely within our school environment.
+As a school we educate and set boundaries for our children to make those choices safely, for them to know and understand their rights and personal freedoms and how these can be fulfilled safely within our school environment.
 Our children are regularly allowed to make their own choices by attending clubs, selecting meals, selecting aspects of their learning and by becoming increasingly independent.
-We teach ‘Protective Behaviours’ in Years 1 to 6 and this programme ensures that children know their rights, how to recognise their early warning signs if they do not feel safe or comfortable with a person or situation and who they can talk to and what they can do to keep themselves safe.
+We teach ‘Protective Behaviours’ in Years 1 to 6 and this programme ensures that children know their rights, can recognise their early warning signs if they don't feel safe.
+They are taught to understand who they can get help from in order to stay safe and healthy.

 Tolerance of those with different faiths and beliefs

 Our children are encouraged to understand that other people having different faiths or beliefs should be accepted and tolerated and should not be the cause of prejudice or discriminatory behaviour.
 At The Dassett C of E Primary School our children learn to understand their place in a culturally diverse society.
-Our RE and PSHCE curriculum, assemblies, visits and visitors to the school contribute to the children’s knowledge and understanding and the right for each person to be respected and regarded equally irrespective of gender, ability, faith, race or heritage.
+Our RE and PSHE curriculum, assemblies, visits and visitors to the school contribute to the children’s knowledge and understanding of different Faiths, beliefs, cultures and lifestyles.
+They understand that each person deserves to be respected and regarded equally irrespective of gender, ability, faith, race or heritage.